moth1995/pes_stats_paste_addon/README.md

 ### Firefox

-1. Go to `about:debugging#/runtime/this-firefox`.
+1. Download and extract the .zip from https://github.com/moth1995/pes_stats_paste_addon/releases/latest.
-2. Click **Load Temporary Add-on…** and pick `manifest.json`.
+2. Go to `about:debugging#/runtime/this-firefox`.
-3. Reload the target site.
+3. Click **Load Temporary Add-on…** and pick `manifest.json`.

-Firefox supports MV3.
-For ESR versions still on MV2, adjust accordingly.
+4. Reload the target site.

 ---

 ## ▶️ Usage

 1. Navigate to the **Players** tab on the TEditor app website.
-2. Copy player data text into the **clipboard** (Ctrl/Cmd+C).
+2. Copy player data text into the **clipboard**.
 3. Click **Paste Stats** (floating button bottom-right).
 4. Done!